Hibachi Salmon (Japanese Steakhouse Style)

 Garlic & Ginger – Fresh ginger and garlic oomphs up the taste of this simple dish.

-Dark Soy Sauce – It is a must ingredient in Hibachi cooking.
-You can use low sodium soy sauce for health reasons.
+Soy Sauce is a must-have ingredient in Hibachi cooking.
+You can use low-sodium soy sauce if you wish to.

 Replace soy sauce with tamari for a gluten-free Hibachi salmon dish.

 Cooking Wine – The addition of cooking wine intensifies and enhances the flavors of other ingredients.
-You can repace it with white wine vinegar or rice vinegar.
+You can replace it with white wine vinegar or rice vinegar.

 Black Pepper – Freshly ground black pepper is preferred.

-Lemon Juice – It brings all the Hibachi flavors together, and adds a freshness to the recipe.
+Lemon Juice – It brings all the Hibachi flavors together and adds freshness to the recipe.
 Make sure to use freshly squeezed lemon juice.

 You can replace lemon juice with lime juice.